 Brexit - guidance for the food industry

-As the UK prepares to leave the EU, the Food Standards Agency has published guidance on the steps your business may need to take.
+As the UK has left the EU, the Food Standards Agency has published guidance on the steps your business may need to take.
 While the current requirements for food will continue to apply with no or limited changes for most businesses, there may be significant changes to what some specific types of businesses including approved premises, importers and exporters need to do.

 The UK Government has published the following additional sources of guidance: